 Editor’s note: This story was originally published in 2012.
 It has been updated to reflect the most current information.
 Chris Gray Faust contributed to this story.

-You Might Also Like:• The 10 Best Expandable Suitcases
+You Might Also Like:• The 9 Best Companies to Climb Mount Kilimanjaro With

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.